Satish-A-Wadekar/GoogleCharts-Renderer/README.md

 _Scope.fnCallBackAfterDraw = null;
 ```

-> this is very basic nonmandetory option (its allredy there in Google charts settings generatore), this you can use if you not going to pass any customised settings and want to draw very basic google chart.
+> this is very basic nonmandetory option (its allredy there in Google charts settings generatore),but still you can use it if you not going to pass any customised configuration settings and if you want to draw default google chart.
 ```
 /// <field name='height' type='String'>
 /// This will contains height in Number or String format.<br />